goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 by either a programmer or a user of the system in which the objects "live".

-Instances of web-manageable objects in Zope, such as Files, Folders, and DTML Methods, span from the time the user creates them until they are deleted.
+Instances of web-manageable objects in Zope, such as Files, Folders, and Page Templates, span from the time the user creates them until they are deleted.
 You will often hear these kinds of objects described as *persistent* objects.
 These objects are stored in Zope's object database (the ZODB).